 Hose Down Your Pergola

 Irrespective of the pergola material, it is always discreet to hose it down.
 When you apply a high-pressure water hose, it eliminates the dirt that may be clinging to the surface.
-Depending on your pergola material, you can adjust the pressure of water applied on the hose.
-Always begin hosing from the downward direction, and if you have any furniture or fixations in your pergola, make sure you move them aside and then hose it down.
+Depending on your pergola material, you can adjust the pressure of water applied to the hose.
+Always begin hosing from a downward direction, and if you have any furniture or fixations in your pergola, make sure you move them aside and then hose them down.

 Clean with a Proper Cleanser

-Use a proper cleanser to clean your pergola with a brush that has tough bristles and give enough pressure while cleaning.
+Use a proper cleanser to clean your pergola with a brush that has tough bristles and gives enough pressure while cleaning.
 It makes sure that even the hidden dirt gets cleaned completely.
-If there are stubborn areas in your pergola, you can use toothbrush to clear the dust out.
-If you see any splinters of wood or paint likely to be peeling off, remove it carefully from it.
+If there are stubborn areas in your pergola, you can use a toothbrush to clear the dust-out.
+If you see any splinters of wood or paint likely to be peeling off, remove them carefully from it.

-You can use bristles brush if using a metal pergola; in case you have vinyl-based, you can follow your pergola manufacturer instruction.
+You can use a bristles brush if using a metal pergola; in case you have a vinyl-based, you can follow your pergola manufacturer’s instructions.
 But most vinyl materials react well to detergent cleaning.

 Removing Mildews and Stains

-Mildew residue is highly capable of spoiling your pergola’s appearance which you should not afford to take it light.
+Mildew residue is highly capable of spoiling your pergola’s appearance you should not afford to take it lightly.
 Similarly, fasteners used on pergolas can also create stains.
-To remove mildew and stains on your pergola, mix a cup of oxygen bleach with a gallon in water and apply it on your pergola after washing it thoroughly.
-Once the stain becomes lighten, wash it again with soapy water and rinse it again.
+To remove mildew and stains on your pergola, mix a cup of oxygen bleach with a gallon of water and apply it on your pergola after washing it thoroughly.
+Once the stain becomes lightened, wash it again with soapy water and rinse it again.

 Touch Up Damages